Sam-Martin/Sam-Martin/content/post/2021-07-25-Typescript-Function-Type-Parameter-Contravariance.md

 test((b: SubType): void => {
     console.log(b.sub)
  })
+// Argument of type '(b: SubType) => void' is not assignable to parameter of type '(a: SuperType) => void'.
+//  Types of parameters 'b' and 'a' are incompatible.
 {{</highlight>}}

 Our callback function is expecting a `SubType` called `b` and so is going to call `console.log` with `b.sub` as an argument, which it thinks should be fine as objects of type `SubType` always have the attribute `sub`.